 The modern and artsy feel of these condominiums blends with the modern and contemporary art that is showcased in the Arts District.
 The neighborhoods of Tremé and French Quarter are known for showcasing art in the form of live music with a particular New Orleans flavor.
 So the modern art in the Arts District has the flavor of the Big Easy.
 Some nearby galleries where one may partake of this fare are Soren Christensen Gallery, on Julia St., Stella Jones Gallery on St. Charles Ave., and Steve Martin Fine Art, also on Julia St.

-Living in the Lengsfield
+Living at the Lengsfield Lofts